Silvia-s-Brainery/BraineryWizDocumentation/docs/_sources/Python_Version/installation.rst.txt

     pip install BraineryWiz

+Windows users use above command in command prompt (cmd) and Anaconda users use it in Anaconda Prompt.
 After instalation import the BraineryWiz library into your code as shown in the following:

 .. code-block:: python